ablax/teslaview/README.md

 3. Verify your TeslaCam files are properly formatted
 4. Check the browser console for error messages
 5. Test video editing features with shorter clips first
+6. For PWA issues, check browser console for installability requirements

+### Offline Usage
+- **First visit**: Always visit the site once while online to cache app resources
+- **Subsequent visits**: App interface works offline with cached resources
+- **Video processing**: All video editing works offline once videos are loaded
+- **Video files**: Must be reloaded when going offline (not cached by service worker)
+- **Updates**: App will notify you when new versions are available

 ## Live Demo